 - 3) We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4) We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5) Significant assumptions we used in making accounting estimates, if any, are reasonable. - 6) Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of accounting principles generally accepted in the United States of America. - 7) All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
-No other events, including instances of noncompliance, have occurred subsequent to the financial statement date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - 8) All material transactions have been recorded in the accounting records and are reflected in the financial statements. - We believe the effects of the uncorrected financial statement misstatements listed here are immaterial, both individually and in the aggregate, to the basic financial statements as a whole.
-In addition, you have recommended adjusting journal entries, and we are in agreement with those adjustments. - a) Net pension liability was derived from IMRF's actuarial valuations that varied from schedules audited by the IMRF plan auditors.
-As a result, Governmental Activities total liabilities were understated by \$1,527,923, ending net position was overstated by \$1,527,923, expenses were understated by \$2,975,788, and beginning net position was understated by \$1,447,865. - b) Beginning net position and expenses were overstated in the Tort Liability Insurance Fund and Governmental Activities by \$1,350,000 related to fiscal year 2018 recorded in fiscal year 2019. - 10) The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with accounting principles generally accepted in the United States of America. - 11) Guarantees, whether written or oral, under which the County is contingently liable, if any, have been properly recorded or disclosed.
+No other events, including instances of noncompliance, have occurred subsequent to the financial statement date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements. - 8) All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 9) We believe the effects of the uncorrected financial statement misstatements listed here are immaterial, both individually and in the aggregate, to the basic financial statements as a whole.
+In addition, you have recommended adjusting journal entries, and we are in agreement with those adjustments.

+a) Net pension liability was derived from IMRF's actuarial valuations that varied from schedules audited by the IMRF plan auditors.
+As a result, Governmental Activities total liabilities were overstated by \$2,023,533, ending net position was understated by \$2,023,533, expenses were overstated by \$3,551,416, and beginning net position was overstated by \$1,527,883.

+b) Liabilities and expenses were overstated in the Care Center Fund and Governmental Activities by \$204,950 related to improperly accruing for FY21 related expenses.

+- 10) The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with accounting principles generally accepted in the United States of America. - 11) Guarantees, whether written or oral, under which the County is contingently liable, if any, have been properly recorded or disclosed.